medibloc/panacea-js-old/docs/medjs-transaction.rst

 ``transactionData`` - ``Object``

-- ``from`` - ``String`` : The address which allows writer to use it's bandwidth.
+- ``from`` - ``String`` : The address which allows a writer to use its bandwidth.
-- ``writer`` - ``String`` : The address which to take authority to use transaction sender's bandwidth.
+- ``writer`` - ``String`` : The address that takes the authority to use the transaction sender's bandwidth.
-- ``nonce`` - ``Number`` : The nonce indicates how many transactions does this account have made.
-It should be exactly 1 larger than current account's nonce.
-Highly recommend getting account's latest nonce before making transaction.
+- ``nonce`` - ``Number`` : The nonce indicates the number of transactions that this account has made.
+It should be exactly 1 larger than the current account's nonce.
+Highly recommend getting the account's latest nonce before making transaction.
 - ``timestamp`` - ``Number`` :(optional) The unix timestamp.
 If not given, current timestamp is automatically set.

 -------